Quotes on Cyber-everything

 A lot of what is is referred to as AI in products today is not, it is machine learning.

-Debates about AI too often fail to mention the fact that AI is a computer running code, the abuse of which is practically impossible to prevent.
+Debates about AI too often fail to mention the fact that AI is essentially a computer running code, the abuse of which is practically impossible to prevent.

 Quotes on Technology Risks